8 Mile: Music from and Inspired by the Motion Picture: Content and censorship

-The clean version of the 8 Mile soundtrack removes most of the strong language and sexual and violent content.
+The clean version of the 8 Mile soundtrack removes most of the strong language, sexual and violent content.
 The only word left uncensored on the soundtrack, is the word "ass" (except on "Places to Go" by 50 Cent, where the word "ass" is used twice, but the word was only censored once).
 No other words are uncensored on the clean version of "8 Mile".

-"That's My Nigga Fo' Real", by rapper Young Zee, is listed as "That's My ***** Fo' Real" on the clean version.
+"That's My Nigga For Real", by rapper Young Zee, is listed as "That's My ***** For Real" on the clean version.
 In "Rap Game" by D12 featuring 50 Cent in Proof's verse, the word "shit" is uncensored (even on the clean version), and in Eminem's verse, the words "White House" and "Cheney" are censored on both edited and explicit versions.
 A very rare version of "Rap Game" can be heard on the internet, in which the words "White House" and "Cheney" are left uncensored.
 In "Rabbit Run" by Eminem, the word "fuck" was left uncensored once in the clean version of the soundtrack.
-In "Love Me" by Obie Trice, Eminem and 50 Cent, the word "goddamn" is left uncensored in 50 Cent's verse.
+In "Love Me" by Obie Trice, Eminem, and 50 Cent, the word "goddamn" is left uncensored in 50 Cent's verse.

 Critical reception

 8 Mile: Music from and Inspired by the Motion Picture received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 20 reviews.

 Eminem received praise from hip-hop producers and pundits for including authentic, era-appropriate beats in the film, despite the expense associated with clearance relative to original music bearing a similar sound.

+In 2024, the soundtrack was included in Rolling Stone's list of the 101 Greatest Soundtracks of All Time.